Sweetheart’s Bluff Hiking Trail in Grand Marais

 Descending down the Overlook Loop

-Coming out of the Tower Trail, you’re now heading down part two of the Overlook Loop.
+Continue following the trail around the bluff and find your way down.
+(Note: this is where you used to be able to connect to the Tower Trail, but the trail is now closed.)
 This short and sweet(heart) little mountain was born from glaciers that cut through this ancient volcanic rock.
 If you’re familiar with the ledgerock that’s found along Lake Superior, this hill is like a mountain of ledgerock.
 The stair-step rock formations allow you to, well, stair-step your way up and down.
 At the picnic shelter, there is another overlook of the harbor, which is almost a good as the one at the top.

 On the way down you’ll find a couple of nice spots to rest, have a snack, and enjoy a different view of the harbor.
 Sweetheart’s Bluff offers two brand-new timber frame picnic shelters that invite you to chill for a while.
 At the time of my visit, they were unfinished.
 But when complete they will be pretty swanky with roofs and decks.
 These are day-use areas available on a first-come-first-served basis.